-In order to understand why the Learning Breakthrough Program focuses so much on balance stimulation, one must understand the central role that balance (vestibular system) plays in the biological functioning of all of the brain's activity.
-As a child grows in the womb, the vestibular system becomes the first set of structures and "sense" to develop and then serves as the fundamental organizational tool for the development of all the other brain processes.
+In order to understand why the Learning Breakthrough Program focuses so much on balance stimulation, one must understand the central role that balance (vestibular system) plays in the biological functioning of all of the various brain processes.
+As a child grows in the womb, the vestibular system becomes the first set of structures and “sense” to develop and then serves as the fundamental organizational tool for the development of all the other brain processes.

 The vestibular system gets its raw information from the vestibular organs, which consist of three semicircular canals and the otolith organ.
 The three semicircular canals are oriented along the X, Y and Z axes and define motion on each of the three dimensions of space.
 When the head moves, hair cells detect the motion of the fluids inside each canal.
 The brain uses this information to calculate changes in inertia, in much the same way that the inertial navigation system on an airliner senses changes in position and velocity.
 The otolith organ uses a pendulum-like appendage, the utricle, to orient the sense to the vertical force of gravity.